SAP-docs/preview.developer.concur.com/src/api-reference/authentication/apidoc.markdown

 ## <a name="manage_token"></a>Managing tokens

-Refresh Tokens are strings that allow your application to obtain a fresh `accessToken` on behalf of a user to access SAP Concur APIs.
-The exact format of the string can change, but may look similar to the following:
+Refresh Tokens are UUID4 identifiers that allow your application to obtain a fresh `accessToken` on behalf of a user to access SAP Concur APIs.

 ```
 e013335d-b4ce-4c43-a7e4-b67abc1adcb0